pikatchu/closedsource/book/0910-job_standoff.md

 Vulcan chuckled, shaking his head.
 “You think you can beat me with these old pieces of junk?
 Tell me, where did you find them?”
 He tilted his head mockingly.
 “In a junkyard?”

-Leo’s hands clenched into fists.
+Leo’s breath steadied, his voice firm.
 “I’ll beat you anyway.”

 Vulcan lifted a hand.
 More shots fired.
 Sparks erupted in the air as several of Leo’s drones spiraled down, crashing into the floor.